wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Wavefront Proxy Configuration
 Histograms are supported by Wavefront proxy 4.8 and higher.

-To indicate that metrics should be treated as histogram data, you send the metrics to a specific Wavefront proxy port according to the aggregation window.
+To indicate that metrics should be treated as histogram data, you send the metrics to a specific Wavefront proxy TCP port according to the aggregation window.
 For example:

 <table width="50%">
 <colgroup>